MeBadDev/MeBadDev/README.md

 >
 > -- <cite>Linus Torvalds<cite/>

 Welcome to my GitHub profile!
-I'm a middle school student who's love coding and open source projects. 🚀
+I'm a high school student who's love coding and open source projects. 🚀

 ## About Me
 - 🌏 Originally from Taiwan, but currently living in Malaysia.